RedHatInsights/mocks/README.md

 When `crcmocks` starts up, it uses options defined in its [config](crcmocks/config.py) to connect to a keycloak deployment and provision a realm, client, and users in the SSO backend.

+*NOTE*: every time `crcmocks` is restarted, it will re-intialize the users on the keycloak server.
+User data does *not* persist!

 Once you have the `crcmocks` API service running (it listens on port 9000 by default) the following APIs are provided:

 ### Management APIS